 The Scouts have been undertaken removal of invasive species at the Grove Community School Forest.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-On the south edge of the city between First and Second Streets is Wind Prairie Park.
+On the south edge of the City between First and Second Streets is Wind Prairie Park.
 The 5.4 acre parcel was a former city dump.
 Local organizations restored the area.
 The Evansville Park and Outdoor Recreation Plan states that: "Wind Prairie Park is a specialized recreation area consisting of an open space prairie conservation area in the southern part of the city.
 The area contains a variety of prairie plant species and a few trees that have been planted along the property's boundaries for screening and beautification."
 The plan also points out that the Park is intended to be a nature preserve.
 Wind Prairie Park is a local site for the Christmas Bird Count.
-Eagle Scout Ethan Pierick put up five bluebird houses in Wind Prairie Park.
+Eagle Scout Ethan Pierick put up five Bluebird houses in Wind Prairie Park.
 There is a mowed walking path and wood benches that allow for nature study.
-The prairie was burned last year as part of a naturaul maintenance cycle.
+The prairie was burned last year as part of a natural maintenance cycle.